shorthouse/RemindMe/README.md

 # Future Features
 There are many upcoming features in the backlog for RemindMe, alongside architecture and refactoring changes.

-To give a sneak peak, here are some of the upcoming changes:
+To give a sneak peek, here are some of the upcoming changes:
  - More customisable repeating reminder durations
  - Jetpack Compose
  - Material Design 3